vishalhasrajani/Excel-Sales_Analytics/README.md

    **2.** Create Profit and Loss (P&L) reports by _[Markets](https://github.com/vishalhasrajani/Excel-Sales_Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)_

-- **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+- **Purpose of sales analytics:** Assessing financial performance, aiding decision-making, and enhancing communication with stakeholders.

-- **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:** Supporting benchmarking efforts against industry peers and past periods, forming the foundation for budgeting and forecasting.

-- **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+- **Role of reports:** Harmonize financial planning with strategic objectives to foster trust in the organization's fiscal prospects.

 ## Technical & Soft Skills: